MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/control-view-access.md

 ---
 title: Control view access to tables - Azure Data Explorer
-description: This article describes how to grant access to view only some tables in a database in Azure Data Explorer. ms.topic: reference ms.date: 03/08/2023
+description: Learn how to grant access to view only some tables in a database in Azure Data Explorer. ms.topic: reference ms.date: 03/08/2023
 ---